couleur-tweak-tips/CTT/docs/software/everything.md

     I made my own called `Dev` which has search value `ext:ps1;cmd;rs;json;js` for to capture all of the files I use within git repositories

-4. You can have extra sorting options by adding more colums, just right clicking any of them:
+4. You can have extra sorting options by adding more columns, just right clicking any of them:

     ![](../assets/images/software/everything/metadata-sort.png)